maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 ### Prerequisites

-Before starting this guide, ensure you have:
+Before starting this tutorial, ensure you have:

 - Java 11 or later installed
 - Maven or Gradle for dependency management
-- Completed the "Use the Java API" guide from our Ignite 3 journey
+- Completed the "Use the Java API" tutorial from our Ignite 3 journey
 - A running Ignite 3 node (even a single node is sufficient)

 Let's get started with building our transit monitoring system!